cxesmc/climber-docs/docs/getting-started.md

 cp pik_ifort myhost_mycompiler
 ```

-then modify the file `myhost_mycompiler` to match your paths.
+Then you would modify the file `myhost_mycompiler` to match your paths.
 Back in `climber-x`, you can then generate your Makefile with the provided python configuration script:

 ```
 cd ../climber-x